vplesko/OrbLang/docs/pages/casting.md

 ---
 # {{ page.title }}

-In situations where we have a value of one type, but require a value of a different type, we need to cast it.
+In situations where we have a value of one type but require a value of a different type, we need to cast it.
 Sometimes, Orb will do this automatically.
 This is referred to as implicit casting.

 ```
 import "std/io.orb";